xoolive/traffic/docs/data_sources/samples.rst

 performance of various methods and algorithms.

 All sample trajectories are available in the `traffic.data.samples` module.
-The import automatically dispatch to Flight or Traffic according to the nature of the data.
+The import automatically dispatch to :class:`~traffic.core.Flight` or :class:`~traffic.core.Traffic` according to the nature of the data.

 .. note::

     A subset of the sample trajectories are presented on this page.
-Other parts of the documentation (e.g. `calibration flights
-    <scenarios/calibration.html>`_ or `trajectory clustering <clustering.html>`_)
-    may refer to other available sample trajectories.
+Other parts of the documentation (e.g. :ref:`calibration flights <calibration flights>` or :ref:`trajectory clustering <trajectory clustering>`) may refer to other available sample trajectories.

 Belevingsvlucht
 ~~~~~~~~~~~~~~~